 Over the course of the eight weeks of my deanship, I have spoken at several alumni events and shared my vision of the “Power of Legal Education.”
 One thing that comes up over and over again in my meetings with the alumni is the demand for new law school facilities.
 The University of Houston Law Center is a world class institution located in a world class city, and it requires a world class building!

-As legal academics, we are exemplars of the "Power of Legal Education" by fundamentally transforming each student and teaching them how to think like lawyers.
-Through this process, each student learns to write precisely, to analyze rigorously, to advocate persuasively, and to conform to the highest professional standards.
-Our law graduates then take these tools to transform the world by representing individual clients to secure justice and providing the legal architecture of global and national social, political and economic movements, e.g., Civil Rights, Women’s Rights, Marriage Equality, Immigration Reform, Tort Reform, Tax Reform and Deregulation.
+The Houston Law Center is an exemplar of the “Power of Legal Education” by fundamentally transforming each student and teaching them how to think like lawyers.
+Through this process, each student learns to write precisely, analyze rigorously, advocate persuasively and conform to the highest professional standards.
+Our law graduates then take these tools to transform the world by representing individual clients to secure justice, as well as provide the legal architecture of global and national social, political and economic advocacy.

 Leonard M. Baynes